March 3, 2025

 User turning on Studio Sound setting in Descript

-How to reduce noise after recording
+How to reduce background noise after recording

 The Windows operating system has built-in tools to help you whittle away background noise.
 Find them in the Hardware and Sound section of your computer's control panel.